 - Autism spectrum disorders

 Individuals with cognitive or intellectual impairments can benefit from supportive services, as well as specialized education plans (IEPs) to maximize their functional abilities.
-These educational plans include input from a number of professionals, including occupational therapists, physical therapists, doctors, psychologists, special education teachers and speech/language pathologist.
-The Americans with Disabilities (ADA) Act set forth ground rules for providing services to individuals with disabilities; more information about special education law can be found at Wright’s Law, a legal resource specifically devoted to helping navigate special education.
+These educational plans include input from a number of professionals, including occupational therapists, physical therapists, doctors, psychologists, special education teachers, and speech/language pathologists.
+The Americans with Disabilities (ADA) Act and the Individuals with Disabilities Education Act (IDEA) set forth ground rules for providing services and educational tools to individuals with disabilities.

 Cognitive disabilities can be difficult to detect while a child is very young; typically, parents bring up concerns with their pediatrician when their child does not meet developmental milestones.
-However, even from a young age, children respond to their environment.
-The best way to determine if a child has a cognitive disability is to observe them at home and to see whether the child responds to environmental stimuli.
-If the child doesn’t respond or doesn’t seem interested in what’s going on around them, this may potentially be a cause for concern.
+Another helpful thing for parents to note is whether the child responds to environmental stimuli.
+If the child doesn’t respond or doesn’t seem interested in what’s going on around them, this may be a cause for concern.
 In an infant, a lack of response to a parent’s touch or the sound of their voice is cause to go to a doctor immediately.

-Other signs of cognitive impairments can potentially include:
+Other signs of cognitive impairments can potentially include (4):

 - A child disliking being touched